Harry Podmore

-Harry William Podmore (born 23 July 1994) is an English professional cricketer who plays for Glamorgan County Cricket Club.
+Harry William Podmore (born 23 July 1994) is a retired English professional cricketer who played for Glamorgan County Cricket Club.
 A right-arm medium-fast bowler who bats right-handed, he played youth cricket for Middlesex and made his debut for the county in 2014 before spending time on loan with Glamorgan, Durham and Derbyshire over the next two seasons.
 He made his first-class cricket debut on 1 May 2016 in the 2016 County Championship and played for Kent between 2018 and 2022; he was awarded his county cap in 2019 and left the county at the end of the 2022 season, moving to Glamorgan.

 Early life

 Podmore was born at Hammersmith and educated at Twyford High School.
 He began playing cricket at Ealing Cricket Club and played for Middlesex from under-15 level onwards, as part of the Middlesex Academy in 2011 and 2012.
 He was part of the MCC Young Cricketers programme at Lord's and signed his first professional contract with Middlesex in September 2013.